 It’s no secret that being a mover requires a lot of physical work — carrying tons of heavy furniture for hours is not meant for the weak.
 But at the end of the day, movers are also humans and despite how physically capable they might be, carrying a heavy dresser for too long can cause some serious lower back pain.
 Emptying out a single dresser may lighten it up to 100 pounds, whereas clearing a triple dresser may lighten it by up to 200 pounds!
 Additionally, carrying heavyweight furniture also means more time spent and more movers focusing on just one piece of furniture.
 For more advice on how to properly take care of your movers, read our latest blog post.

 4. It Can Cause Damage to the Floor & Walls

 Floor and wall protection is a top priority during a move.
 You don’t want to leave marks all over your old house or your new home.
 Full drawers challenge the strength and agility of the moving crew.
 To avoid scratches and overall damage to your walls and floors, empty out dressers.
 When these pieces become lighter, they also become easier to maneuver.

 5. It Can Compromise Your Privacy

-Trust us, your movers don’t want to know everything that’s inside of your drawers — we understand that everyone stores their personal belongings wherever they feel is easily accessible and more importantly safe.
-You might be storing clothes and shoes but your drawers might also be filled with personal items that are private and important to you.
-To avoid any issues or feeling like your privacy was invaded, make sure to empty out your drawers and put the important stuff away in separate boxes before the movers arrive.
+Trust us, your movers don’t want to know everything that’s inside of your drawers.
+We understand that everyone stores their personal belongings wherever they feel is easily accessible and more importantly safe.
+Your drawers might be filled with personal items that are private and important to you.
+Empty out your drawers to avoid any hint of privacy invasion.
+Place important items away in separate boxes before the movers arrive.
 If you need some help with packing, we have an entire guide on how to pack like a pro!